BIGJRA/BIGJRA.github.io/reborn.md

 |*Hyper Potion* |$1000  |
 |*Eviolite*     |$20000 |

 We can finally buy Ultra Balls!
-Although it's expensive, the Eviolite can turn certain Pokemon like Porygon 2 and Dusclops into monsters for this part of the game.
+Although it's expensive, the Eviolite can turn certain Pokemon like Porygon2 and Dusclops into monsters for this part of the game.

 **Agate Circus Pledge Move Tutor**